Embedding a card form

 });

-Create a payment or order with the card token
+Create a payment with the card token

 On your back end, you will receive the cardToken.
 You need to pass this when creating a payment.
 Additionally, you should set the method to creditcard.
+The cardToken is valid for 1 hour.

 Example